adamjmurray/SC2-Drum-Sequencer/README.md

 SproutCore2 Drum Sequencer
 ==========================

-This is a demo application I put together for the [SproutCore Demo App Hackathon](http://demohackathon.strobeapp.com/).
+This is a demo application I put together for a SproutCore 2 Demo App Hackathon.

+SproutCore 2 was later renamed to [Ember.js](https://emberjs.com/).
+Note: This demo is very old and probably won't work with Ember.

 Usage